Norm$\times$Direction: Restoring the Missing Query Norm in Vision Linear Attention: Experiments

-\textbf{Settings.} In this section, we integrate our model into the semantic segmentation task on ADE20K \cite{ade20k} datasets.
-Specifically, we adopt our model with the ImageNet-1K pre-trained weight into the Semantic FPN (S) \cite{semanticfpn} and UpperNet (U) \cite{upernet} using mIoU as the evaluation metric.
+\textbf{Settings.} In this section, we integrate our model into the semantic segmentation task on ADE20K \citep{ade20k} and CityScapes \citep{cityscapes}.
+Similarly, we adopt our model with the ImageNet-1K pre-trained weight using mIoU as the evaluation metric, and train it following previous works \citep{flatten} on the \textit{mmcv} \citep{mmcv}.